marina-projects/appointment-planner/README.md

 # Appointment Planner

+Imagine, you are an administrator or owner of barber shop..
+Or clinic, or any organization that should have appoinments for clients.
+So, this app can be part of CRM system for such types of organizations.

 [Appointment Planner](https://a-planner.netlify.app/) is a basic appointment making app that:

 - has a welcome page with authorization forms (name, email, password, confirm password)